 Online Reading Community

-The participant fee for each reading community is $40, which includes the price of the book, which will be mailed to you before the program begins.
+The fee for each online reading community is $40 which covers the cost of the book and administrative expenses.
+The book will be mailed to you after you register.

 The reading communities offered for 2015 are: